spencer-karofsky/transformer_english_to_spanish/README.md

 ### Reflection

 This model serves as a functional proof of concept for English-to-Spanish machine translation given my hardware constraints.
-While the translations are often imperfect when translated back to English, the model consistently generates well-formed Spanish sentences without producing gibberish or invalid tokens—even if the output occasionally lacks semantic accuracy.
+While the translations are often imperfect when translated back to English, the model consistently generates well-formed Spanish sentences without producing gibberish or invalid tokens—even if some of the outputs lack semantic accuracy.
 Overall, I am very satisfied with this project's outcome.

 ### Future Work